lucychambers/techtohuman/_posts/articles/2014-11-09-good_strategy.md

 A strategy should:

 * *Have a clear owner* (myself in this case) - who maintains the strategy and checks the team is sticking by it.
 The owner also makes changes when required - but any reasons for changing should be made very clear to the team.
-* *Be version controlled* - for me, it is important to be able to compare past versions of a strategy to thelp the team and myself remember what we did in the past and how our thinking has evolved.
+* *Be version controlled* - for me, it is important to be able to compare past versions of a strategy to help the team and myself remember what we did in the past and how our thinking has evolved.
 * *Specify times and conditions for review* - it is important that the team knows how long the plan will be relevant for, and how they can act to change it if necessary.
 This means both setting a time for review in advance and also specifying a set of conditions which may also allow people to convene a re-thinking session.

 #### Content requirements